LynnSpyre/PerfectSyncForCC4/README.md

 # PerfectSyncForCC4
-Reworks the default Arkit blendshapes and adds them to the CC4 extended profile.
-Supports ARKIT, and the Extended VseeFace blendshapes, minus the experimental Vrchat visemes.
-I haven't added those yet.
+Reworks the default Arkit blendshapes and adds them to the CC4 standard profile.
+Supports ARKIT, with plans to support the Extended VseeFace blendshapes and experimental Vrchat visemes in the future.

 ## Release Notes